 While you might think ice buildup on your AC is a sign that it is working, it’s actually a sign that it needs to be repaired right away.
 During summertime, it is common for air conditioners to get overworked and experience malfunctions that can lead to frozen evaporator coils and other types of serious damage.
 At Lex Air Conditioning and Heating, we recommend becoming familiar with the most common causes of AC freezing so that you can take the necessary steps to avoid this problem.
 Keep reading to learn more about what might cause your air conditioner to freeze and what you should do about it.

-Common Reasons for Frozen ACs
+Common Reasons for Air Conditioner Freezing

 The evaporator coils on your inside AC unit contain refrigerant that is used to cool the air being sent into your home.